Arts of the Americas

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Long bodice (collar) of dentalium shell is a pre-style form of decoration because these shells were hard to obtain.
+Dark blue wool cloth dress with a long bodice (collar) of dentalium shells in a pre- Reservation style decoration because these shells were hard to obtain.
 The Sioux would have traded for them.
 This would be for a special woman and handed down in families.
 The very heavy dress does not look reworked and was worn very little and probably only used for special occasions.
 Blue wool trade cloth, red, white, blue ribbons might indicate July 4th reference.
 A slit is at the back of the dress and the basic pattern is T-shaped.
 Four-direction designs on the bottom would be prestige decoration and the little flowers along the bottom are unusual, odd.
 The bells are different colors.
 The body of the dress is machine sewn.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome